kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

-- Register the sheet as a child of the original
+## To Do

-- [ ] Fill out the sheet stuff for svelte mode
+- [x] Register the sheet as a child of the original 5e sheet
-  - [ ] Do we want to use a base sheet for all actors?
+- [x] Fill out the sheet stuff for svelte mode
 - [ ] Implement
   - [ ] Full NPC
     - [ ] Header